Alzheimer's and dementia: Caregiver depression

-Caregiver depression can take a toll on you and your ability to care for your loved one.
-Understand the signs of caregiver depression — and how to prevent it.By Mayo Clinic Staff
+Caregiver depression can affect you and your ability to care for a person with dementia.
+Learn about depression and strategies for self-care.By Mayo Clinic Staff

 - Feelings of sadness, tearfulness, emptiness or hopelessness